Nosudrum/orbit-propagation-python-study/tudatpy-dev/README.md

 ## Installation

-You can install tudatpy in a new dedicated environment called *tudat-space* by navigating to this directory and running the following command :
+You can install the latest development version of tudatpy in a new dedicated environment called *tudatpy-dev* by navigating to this directory and running the following command :

 ```
-conda env create -f environment.yaml
+conda env create -f tudatpy-dev.yaml
 ```

 ## Output CSV content

-### Main states file

 The states CSV file generated with Tudatpy contain the following columns: